 We believe that these mutations are likely present in additional breeds, especially those related to the bulldog lineage.
 If you are interested in testing a breed not listed here, you are welcome to contact us first at [email protected] to obtain information on the likelihood that the mutation exists in your breed of interest.

 What are the clinical signs?

 CaOx stones can form in the kidneys or bladder.
 This causes irritation that may manifest as straining to urinate, frequent urination, urgency with urination, blood in the urine, or life-threatening urinary obstructions.
-Dogs affected by hereditary CaOx1 can develop stones as puppies or adults with an average age of 3 years at diagnosis.
+Dogs affected by hereditary CaOx1 or CaOx2 can develop stones as puppies or adults with an average age of 3 years at diagnosis.
 Recurrence is common.
 Though many patients have serious consequences, some remain asymptomatic.
-Males are significantly more likely to form stones than females.
+Based on our current data, we estimate that most dogs with CaOx1 will form stones in their lifetime.
+In contrast, dogs with CaOx2 do not always develop signs of stone disease, as we have detected this disorder in some dogs without a history of stones.
+With both disorders, males are significantly more likely to form stones than females.

 How is it managed?

 Once diagnosed, stones can be treated surgically or with other removal techniques, but the disease tends to recur without additional intervention.
 Recommendations on preventative measures can be found at the Minnesota Urolith Center: